 However, if the father hung around the mother and child, it prevents other males from attacking.
 Thus, allowing the genetic line to continue.
-Despite all the theories that scientists have for why human beings became monogamous, there’s one question that stays in my mind: If humans were polyamorous before being monogamous, then why is there such a stigma about poly relationships today?
+Despite all the theories that scientists have for why human beings became monogamous, there’s one question that stays in my mind.
+If humans were polyamorous before being monogamous; then why is there such a stigma about poly relationships today?

 The Stigma Behind Poly Relationships

 I’ve combed through many different articles on the internet to figure out why western culture has such a stigma about poly ships.
-In my research, I came across various answers that ranged from some people having no interest in it to some people finding it immoral.
+In my research, I came across various answers.
+Those answers ranged from some people having no interest in it to some people finding it immoral.
 Though, there are three common themes that popped up in my research: religion, jealousy, and the social construct of relationships and love.